mgietzmann/schooling/management/case_study/checklist.md

 Their spawning aggregations are relatively small in spatial extent making them quite vulnerable during spawning.

-While the range does extend into Canada the majority of the catch is taken by the United States making enforcement and management of the resource far easier.
+While the range does extend into Canada, the majority of the catch is taken by the United States making enforcement and management of the resource far easier.

 Their eggs are laid in mass and experience heavy predation pressure before hatching 10 or so days later.
 The larvae then overwinter near their spawning grounds along the coasts or in estuaries where they continue to experience significant predation pressure and depend on warm enough temperatures and good sources of food to not die off en masse.

 After over wintering they then recruit to the overall population and are sometimes caught as sardines.

 Herring are a food fish for a wide variety of different animals including (but not limited to) seabirds, groundfish such as cod, whales, and seals.
-The predation from these species seems to be comparable to the fish pressure exerted by humans.
+The predation from these species seems to be comparable to the fishing pressure exerted by humans.

 While temperatures are warming throughout their range and it is well understood that herring juveniles and their prey are affected by these kinds of changes<sup>[[9]](https://academic.oup.com/plankt/article/44/3/401/6562678)</sup> it's still not well understood whether these changes are having positive or negative changes.